-The Date Posted is the first form field in the Post Interface and how you use it has consequences.
+The Date Posted is the first form field in the Post Interface, and how you use it has consequences.

-Additionally, the Posted Date will also be used to automatically generate the blog's date posted value in your RSS feeds (Really Simple Syndication feeds).
+The Posted Date will also be used to automatically generate the blog's date posted value in your RSS feeds (Really Simple Syndication feeds).

-The majority of RSS aggregators that will read your feeds (for example Google's Feedburner application) rely upon this posted date and they will not read your RSS feed if the date is too far in the past.
+The majority of RSS aggregators that will read your feeds (for example, Google's Feedburner application) rely upon this posted date, and they will not read your RSS feed if the date is too far in the past.
 This date should also be kept accurate for the best search results.

 If you don't want your post to be potentially read by RSS aggregators, you could set the post date far in the past.